 The Gertrude Cox Award is presented in memory of Gertrude M. Cox (1900-1978), who in the 1950s, when Head of the Department of Experimental Statistics at North Carolina State College, played a key role in establishing Mathematical Statistics and Biostatistics Departments at the University of North Carolina at Chapel Hill, and a Statistical Division at the then newly founded not-for-profit RTI.
 This award is made possible by funding from RTI.
 The recipient is chosen by a six person committee - three each from RTI and WSS.
 Nominations for each year's Gertrude Cox Award will be accepted early in the year.

-The Washington Statistical Society (WSS) offers a Student Travel Award annually for a local area student in a degree program (bachelors, masters, or doctoral) in the areas of statistics, survey methodology, or allied survey research disciplines.
-Support is offered for students to attend the Joint Statistical Meetings (JSM), the major meeting of the American Statistical Association and other statistical societies.
-At the meeting students attend talks, meet fellow students at mixers, and interact with members of our diverse profession.
-The JSM features a wide variety of technical sessions, continuing education courses, roundtable discussions, a vendor fair, a job fair, and social events.
+The Washington Statistical Society (WSS) offers a Student Travel Competition annually for a local area student in a degree program (bachelors, masters, or doctoral) in the areas of statistics, survey methodology, or allied survey research disciplines.
+Support is offered for students to attend an American Statistical Association (ASA) meeting or conference.

 Applications must contain a letter of support either by a current member of the WSS or a faculty advisor.
-Plans to present a paper or poster at JSM will entitle the applicant to preferential review of their submission.
+Plans to present a paper or poster at an ASA meeting or conference will entitle the applicant to preferential review of their submission.

 One award will be granted to a student attending a school local to the DC, MD or VA area.

-The award covers conference hotel and travel expenses up to $800, early-bird student conference registration, and a one-year student membership to the WSS.
-In addition to attending the JSM sessions, the winner is required to attend the Survey Research Methods Section Business Meeting on Wednesday evening at the JSM in order to be recognized by the WSS.
-The winner also is required to prepare an essay on his/her experience at the JSM to be published in a WSS newsletter shortly after the JSM.
+The award covers conference hotel and travel expenses up to $800, early-bird student conference registration, and a one-year student membership to ASA and the WSS.
+In addition to attending the meeting or conference, the winner also is required to attend the WSS Annual Dinner in the spring of 2024 to be recognized by the WSS.
+The winner also is required to prepare an essay on his/her experience at the ASA meeting or conference to be published in a WSS newsletter shortly after the meeting/conference.